Tornadoes of 2018: December

-There were 61 tornadoes reported in the United States in December; however, 66 were confirmed.

 December 6 (Indonesia)

 On December 6, a damaging multi-vortex tornado struck the Indonesian city of Bogor, resulting in damage to 850 homes.
 The tornado downed many trees, and caused one death when a tree fell onto a car.

-December 18
+December 18 (Washington)

 On December 18, an unusually strong and damaging tornado struck the town of Port Orchard, Washington.
 The large EF2 tornado heavily damaged many homes and several businesses, and downed hundreds of trees and power lines.
 Homes had their roofs torn off, and a dry storage facility was destroyed.
 This tornado was the strongest to occur in the state of Washington since 1986.
 Tornadoes do occasionally occur in the Pacific Northwest, though they are usually weak, and strong tornadoes such as this one are very uncommon for the region.

 December 31 (Indonesia)

 A tornado struck Panguragan, Indonesia, located to the northwest of Cirebon on December 31, causing minor damage to 165 homes and killing one child.